byhbt/thanh/_posts/2020-09-22-rails-application-templates.md

 rails new blog -d postgresql
 ```

-After that you add some essentials gems and its configuration, init Devise, add user controller...
+After that, you add some essentials gems and configuration, init Devise, add user controller...

 - Devise: for authentication.
 - Fiago: manage env variable.
 - Replace Minitest by RSpec.
 - etc...

-And then a new project come, will you do the same?
+And then a new project comes, will you do the same?
 I think the answer is `NO` right?

 So as Rails philosophy: **"DRY"** and **"Convention Over Configuration"**.